Groenewold IT Solutions LogoGroenewold IT Solutions – Home

 In a free, roughly 30-minute conversation we clarify your context, priorities and sensible next steps – no sales theatre, clear guidance.

-This page frames IT resilience and business continuity: regulatory context, architecture principles and delivery – with pillar and cluster pages (e.g. BC/DR, resilient architecture, NIS2, chaos engineering, supply chain) plus links to services, methodology, comparisons and references.
+This page frames IT resilience and business continuity: regulatory context, architecture principles and delivery – with articles on BC/DR, resilient architecture, NIS2, chaos engineering and supply chain, plus links to services, methodology, comparisons and references.

 Is this legal advice on NIS2 or DORA?